-The first key to a healthy home is keeping it clean.
-Regular cleaning isn't just for neat freaks.
+The first key to a healthy apartment is keeping it clean.
 Cleaning reduces dust and other irritants that can bother people with allergies and asthma.
-It also keeps away disease-carrying insects and rodents.
+It also keeps away disease-carrying insects and rodents, a particular problem for renters in apartments.